| Ten Frequently Asked Questions

 discuss all aspects of setting up a home page, including all

+possible concerns about the Traditions.
 Early on, it is important to agree upon a method for

 gathering the group conscience of the local A.A. community, and